AOrlov/kabanus/README.md

 - Transcribes Russian speech to text using Whisper (small model) or Gemini Flash 2.0
 - Modular: easily switch between Whisper and Gemini for speech-to-text
 - Replies with the transcription or an error message
-- Supports Gemini for text generation via `/gemini` command
+- Supports Gemini for text generation
 - Notifies admin on critical errors
 - Logs to stdout and temporary files